Honolulu Museum of Art: History

 Anna Rice Cooke (1853–1934), daughter of New England missionaries and founder of the Honolulu Museum of Art, in her dedication statement at the opening of the museum on April 8, 1927, said:

-"That our children of many nationalities and races, born far from the centers of art, may receive an intimation of their own cultural legacy and wake to the ideals embodied in the arts of their neighbors ... that Hawaiians, Americans, Chinese, Japanese, Koreans, Filipinos, Northern Europeans and all other people living here, contacting through the channel of art those deep intuitions common to all, may perceive a foundation on which a new culture, enriched by the old strains may be built in the islands." —Anna Rice CookeBorn on Oʻahu in 1853, Cooke grew up on Kauaʻi island in a home that appreciated the arts.
-In 1874, she married Charles Montague Cooke and the two eventually settled in Honolulu.
+That our children of many nationalities and races, born far from the centers of art, may receive an intimation of their own cultural legacy and wake to the ideals embodied in the arts of their neighbors ... that Hawaiians, Americans, Chinese, Japanese, Koreans, Filipinos, Northern Europeans and all other people living here, contacting through the channel of art those deep intuitions common to all, may perceive a foundation on which a new culture, enriched by the old strains may be built in the islands.Born on Oʻahu in 1853, Cooke grew up on Kauaʻi island in a home that appreciated the arts.
+In 1874, she married Charles Montague Cooke, and the two eventually settled in Honolulu.
 In 1882, they built a home on Beretania Street, across from Thomas Square.
 As Cooke's career prospered, they gathered their private art collection.
 First were "parlor pieces" for their home.
-She frequented the shop of furniture maker Yeun Kwock Fong Inn who often had ceramics and textile pieces sent from his brother in China.
+She frequented the shop of furniture maker Yeun Kwock Fong Inn, who often had ceramics and textile pieces sent from his brother in China.

-The Cookes’ art collection outgrew their home and the homes of their children.
+The Cookes' art collection outgrew their home and the homes of their children.
 In 1920, she and her daughter Alice (Mrs. Phillip Spalding), her daughter-in-law Dagmar (Mrs. Richard Cooke), and Catharine E. B. Cox (Mrs. Isaac Cox), an art and drama teacher, began to catalogue and research the collection with the intent to display the items in a museum.

-With little formal training, these women obtained a charter for the museum from the Territory of Hawaii in 1922, while continuing to catalogue the collection.
-Cooke wanted a museum that reflected Hawaiʻi's multi-cultural make-up.
-Not bound by the traditional western idea of art museums, she also wanted to showcase the island's climate in an open and airy environment, using courtyards which interconnect the galleries throughout the museum.
+With little formal training, these women obtained a charter for the museum from the Territory of Hawaii in 1922 while continuing to catalogue the collection.
+Cooke wanted a museum that reflected Hawaiʻi's multicultural makeup.
+Not bound by the traditional western idea of art museums, she also wanted to showcase the island's climate in an open and airy environment, using courtyards that interconnect the galleries.

 The Cookes donated their Beretania Street land along with an endowment of $25,000.
 Their home was torn down to make way for the museum.
 New York architect Bertram Goodhue designed a classic Hawaiian-style building with simple off-white exteriors and tiled roofs.
-Goodhue died before the project was completed; it was finished by Hardie Phillip.
+He died before the project was completed; it was finished by Hardie Phillip.
 This style has been imitated in many buildings throughout the state.